 When it comes to HIPAA and medical records shredding, there are mandatory retention laws for documents that require medical records to be kept for a period of time.
 HIPAA requires medical records to be retained for six years from the date of its creation or last use—whichever comes later.

-State laws also generally have document retention laws, however when they’re shorter than HIPAA’s, the six year retention period preempts State laws.
+States generally have their own document retention laws as well.
+However, when they’re shorter than HIPAA’s, the six year retention period preempts State laws.
 If State laws require a longer retention period, these supersede HIPAA.

-Either way, once a medical record’s retention period is up and the document no longer has a useful purpose, it should then be securely shredded as it does nothing more than increase the likelihood of accidental disclosure or a data breach.
+Either way, once a medical record’s retention period is up and the document no longer has a useful purpose, it should then be securely shredded.
+If kept longer, it just creates risk and extra liability for your practice.

 The HIPAA Privacy Rule requires appropriate safeguards to protect medical records and PHI throughout the entire lifespan of the document—including its disposal.